 Children learn beginning note-reading and writing and explore written symbols in music, allowing them to write their own rhythms and melodies.
 Improvisation, story-telling, movement activities, and recording are woven into the day.

-We offer art experiences including drawing, painting, sewing, and instrument making to encourage the development of fine motor, observation, and listening skills.
+We offer art experiences including drawing, painting, collage, and instrument and puppet making to encourage the development of fine motor, observation, and listening skills as well as develop self-expression and sequencing skills.

 A note about drop-off and separation: camp begins with an open time for children to explore a few instruments and manipulatives.
 Adults are welcome to join their child for a few minutes, or simply drop off right at 9:00am.
 We gather for a formal circle time and Hello Song at around 9:15am each morning when we wave goodbye to any remaining adults.
 If your child may have trouble saying goodbye or become upset when you leave, we suggest encouraging him or her to sit with a teacher or work directly with a teacher when you are about to go.
 We encourage parents to always say goodbye directly, and we will help your child wave to you out the window if needed!